DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 Open UEVR settings

-Starting in PJD profile version 1.08, there is a "Hogwarts Configuration" tab with the option "Attach UI to View".
+Starting in PJD profile version 1.08, there is a "Hogwarts Config" tab with the option "Attach UI to View".
 See [Profile Configuration Options](#profile-configuration-options)

 For previous versions, go to the "Runtime" tab and enable "UI Follows View".